What some of the budget measures mean

 - Business Recorder helps break down some of the proposals that may impact you

 When all is said and done, not every budget measure impacts everyone directly.
 But almost all of them have a trickle-down effect on every Pakistani.
-Here are Business Recorder’s picks of the salient features of Budget 2020-21.
+Here are Business Recorder’s picks of some features of Budget 2021-22 that have stood out at first glance, and are apart from the usual allocation numbers.

 - Federal excise duty proposed on internet data usage at Rs5 per GB.